AnshumanTripathi/anshumantripathi.github.io/content/blog/k8s-persistent-volumes.md

 ---
 title: "Persistent Volumes in Kubernetes"
-subtitle: "How to create persistent volumes in Kubernetes"
+subtitle: "Understanding the basics of persistent volumes in Kubernetes"
 date: 2023-03-19T23:05:41-07:00
 draft: false
 series: